freeflowuniverse/crystallib/encoder/readme.md

 Made for performance and smallest possible binary size

 Its a very simple implementation, it just follows the order of the object and concatenate binary representations of the original information.
-This should lead in very fast serialization and smalles possible binary format
+This should lead in very fast serialization and smallest possible binary format

 downsides